Overview of GraphQL

 monday.com schema

-Our GraphQL schema defines the structure of the available API data and contains all of the possible queries and mutations you can use.
+Our GraphQL schema defines the structure of the available API data and contains all of the available queries and mutations.
 It is a valuable resource that you can use to verify your API responses and extract useful information from the metadata.